For any other questions, please contact us.

 AST is under no obligation to transact, and the decision to transact on a submitted patent is at AST’s sole discretion.

-There are no fees or charges to you, the seller or broker, for listing or selling your portfolio with AST.
-AST is fully funded from annual contributions made by the AST Member companies.
+There are no fees or charges to you, the seller or broker, for submitting or offering your portfolio for sale and/or license to AST Membership firms.

-No. There are no obligations in our Standard Patent Acquisition Program until the execution of a Non-Disclosure Agreement or a Patent Assignment Agreement.
+No. There are no obligations in our Standard Patent Acquisitions Program until the execution of a Non-Disclosure Agreement or a Patent Assignment Agreement.
 Submitters can withdraw their offering, make changes to their listing and/or offer the assets submitted to AST to other potential buyers at any time until there is a signed Patent Assignment Agreement between AST and the patent owner following the acceptance of an offer.
-We do, however, require submitters to agree that the information shared and any related discussions will not be used as a basis to place AST or its members on notice (e.g., for purposes of willfulness, inducement or otherwise) of the patents and patent applications which are offered for sale.
+We do, however, require submitters to agree and acknowledge that the information shared and any related discussions will not be used as a basis to place AST, AST Members on notice (e.g., for purposes of willfulness, inducement or otherwise) of the patents and patent applications which are offered for sale and/or licensing.

-No. Your patent portfolio will only be made available to our Members via our system.
+No. Your patent portfolio can only be seen by our Members in our proprietary fAST IP platform.
 The content of your listing is information provided by you and any other research that we have done in support of your listing.

 Please make only one submission with all the names listed.
 The submitter must have the authority to represent all the co-owners on the sale of the assets.